canonical/k8s-snap/docs/src/snap/explanation/datastore/etcd.md

 a fault tolerance of **k** nodes (such that the rest **k + 1** nodes maintain an active quorum).

-## etcd configuration and data directory
+## Directories and paths

 The etcd configuration and data directories to be aware of are:

-- `/var/snap/k8s/common/var/lib/k8s-dqlite/etcd.yaml`: YAML file with etcd
+- `/var/snap/k8s/common/var/lib/etcd/etcd.yaml`: YAML file with etcd
   cluster configuration.
 This contains information for the initial cluster members, TLS certificate paths and member peer and client URLs.
-- `/var/snap/k8s/comonn/var/lib/k8s-dqlite/data`: etcd data directory.
+- `/var/snap/k8s/comonn/var/lib/etcd/data`: etcd data directory.
 - `/etc/kubernetes/pki/etcd`: contains certificates for the etcd cluster (etcd CA certificate, server certificate and key, peer certificate and key).